svenslaggare/sqlgrep/README.md

 * `INTERVAL`: Interval type.

 ### Modifiers
-Placed after the column type and add additional constraints/transforms.
+Placed after the column type and add additional constraints/transforms when creating a row.
 * `NOT NULL`: The column cannot be `NULL`.
-If a not null column gets a null value, the row is _not_ inserted.
+If a not null column gets a null value, the row is skipped.
 * `TRIM`: Trim string types for whitespaces.
 * `CONVERT`: Tries to convert a string value into the value type.
 * `DEFAULT <value>`: Use this as default value instead of NULL.